nkuegler/MPM_bidsification/docs/doc_bidsification.md

     + `*_prepare*` – used for preparation step
     + `*_bidsify*` – used for bidsification step
     + `*_loraks*` – designed for bidsification of the LORAKS-reconstructed data
+    + `plugin_helper_functions.py` - helper functions to be imported and used across all custom plugins
     > **Warning:** Make sure that you checked out the correct branch of the repository as the plugins in the main branch and the plugins in the alina_data branch are not equal even though they have the same names.
 + `spm_dicom_import/` – scripts adapted from the [postmortembrain-mpm](https://github.com/IlonaLipp/postmortembrain-mpm) repository (Author: Ilona Lipp)
     + `convert_dicoms_to_nifti.m` – main function called for DICOM-to-NIfTI conversion (using SPM DICOM Import)